-Many organizations are open to training delivered via AI, which will help to bridge the gap between the jobs that are lost to AI and the new jobs that it helps create.
+Many organisations are open to training delivered via AI, which will help to bridge the gap between the jobs that are lost to AI and the new jobs that it helps create.

 The stakes have never been higher for training a workforce to face the challenges of automation.
 And AI itself can assist with this, through:

-Because AI offers huge potential for personalized learning and development, deploy it to make training employees more engaging and meaningful.
+Because AI offers huge potential for personalised learning and development, deploy it to make training employees more engaging and meaningful.
 AI collects data about an employee’s:

 - Work style

 - Learning style

 Then, it makes recommendations for personalised training, such as digital coaching in presentation skills, that brings out the best in that employee, enhancing their productivity and competence.